-Transitioning to new office space is a big decision.
+Transitioning to a new office commercial rental space is a big decision.
 Here’s how you know it’s time.

 1. Your lease is about to expire.

 While there may rarely ever be the perfect time to move, a lease expiring is a better reason than most.
 To give yourself enough time, be sure and take note of when you are up for renewal up to one year ahead of time.
 The extra breathing room won’t hurt when it comes to thinking about your business’s needs, or when touring several commercial rental space options.

 2. Your office size no longer matches your requirements.